edorejel/software-design-lab/ai_mind_vision/readme.md

 # Mind Vision

-(*Project is due for revision.
+(*Project is really due for a major revision.
 I've grown a lot as a person.
 Can something be coded from this?
 I don't know...*)

-There's one projects here.
+There's only one projects here.
 I 'dreamt' up this project on the side during an advanced software engineering (CS5337 at Cal State LA) class.
-Perhaps the research I did in that course helped facilitate the creation of this system.
+The actual project for the class was subcomponent of the Mars Rover.
+As far as this side project goes, perhaps the research I did in that course helped facilitate the creation of this system.

 - -----------------------------------------------------------------------------------------------